Now on bookshelves

-I Miss You, I Hate This will be published on October 11, 2022 by Little Brown/Poppy.
+I Miss You, I Hate This was published in October 2022 by Little Brown/Poppy.
 It tells the story of two best friends who are separated due to a pandemic that disproportionately impacts young people.

 Available October 11, 2022!